Ch0ronomato/QProtector/docs/proposal.md

 Our first metric that we will be analyzing for our AI is how long it is able to keep the target sheep alive and how long it can keep our character alive with a heavier weight on keeping the sheep alive.
 The second metric once we can keep both alive while killing the enemy is how many enemies can our AI fight off.
 If these do not hold fruitful our backup metric for success will be how far can we keep the zombie away from the sheep.
 For all of these we will make a small visualizing log to see if these metrics are growing or receding with each iteration of our learning phase.

+### Appointment
+We are booked for 3:45 on April 27th.